History of the Cyclades: Neolithic era

 A sexual division of labour seems to have existed.
-Women took care of children, harvesting, “light” agricultural duties, “small” livestock, spinning (spindle whorls have been found in women's tombs), basketry and pottery.
-Men busied themselves with “masculine” chores: more serious agricultural work, hunting, fishing, and work involving stone, bone, wood and metal.
-This sexual division of labour led to a first social differentiation: the richest tombs of those found in cists are those belonging to men.
-Pottery was made without a lathe, judging by the hand-modelled clay balls; pictures were applied to the pottery using brushes, while incisions were made with the fingernails.
-The vases were then baked in a pit or a grinding wheel—kilns were not used and only low temperatures of 700˚-800˚C were reached.
+Women took care of children, harvesting, light agricultural duties, small livestock, spinning (spindle whorls have been found in women's tombs), basketry, and pottery.
+Men busied themselves with conventionally masculine chores: heavy agricultural work, hunting, fishing, and work involving stone, bone, wood, and metal.
+This sexual division of labour led to a first social differentiation: the richest cist tombs belong to men.
+Pottery was made without a lathe, judging by the hand-modelled clay balls; pictures were applied to the pottery with brushes, while incisions were made with the fingernails.
+The vases were then baked in a pit or a grinding wheel—Neolithic Cycladiotes used no kilns, and only low firing temperatures of 700˚-800˚C were reached.
 Small-sized metal objects have been found on Naxos.
 The operation of silver mines on Siphnos may also date to this period.

 Cycladic civilisation

 Head of a female figure, Keros-Syros culture, Early Cycladic II (2700–2300 BC), Louvre.

 At the end of the 19th century, following the earlier work of antiquaries such as Theodore Bent on Antiparos in 1884, the Greek archaeologist Christos Tsountas, having assembled various discoveries from numerous islands, suggested that the Cyclades were part of a cultural unit during the 3rd millennium BC: the Cycladic civilisation, dating back to the Bronze Age.
 It is famous for its marble idols, found as far as Portugal and the mouth of the Danube, which proves its dynamism.

 It is slightly older than the Minoan civilisation of Crete.
 The beginnings of the Minoan civilisation were influenced by the Cycladic civilisation: Cycladic statuettes were imported into Crete and local artisans imitated Cycladic techniques; archaeological evidence supporting this notion has been found at Aghia Photia, Knossos and Archanes.
 At the same time, excavations in the cemetery of Aghios Kosmas in Attica have uncovered objects proving a strong Cycladic influence, due either to a high percentage of the population being Cycladic or to an actual colony originating in the islands.

 Three great periods have traditionally been designated (equivalent to those that divide the Helladic on the continent and the Minoan in Crete):